Helping Australians leave more than memories

 An elderly man giving a kiss on the cheek to an elderly woman at the beach, with waves and cloudy sky in the background.

-They choose a solicitor and request a consultation
+They choose a firm and request a consultation

 A person in a gray shirt signing a document with a black pen on a dark desk.

-The solicitor provides independent legal advice (assets, family situation, capacity, tax considerations, and more).
+Independent legal advice covers assets, family situation, capacity, tax and estate planning more broadly.
 The supporter decides what to do next.
-There is no obligation to include a charitable bequest.
+The solicitor’s duty is to their client, not the charity.

 Close-up of a computer screen displaying stock market data, including graphs, numerical values, and performance indicators.

-Where the supporter provides explicit consent, a charity may be notified of a pledge.
-We also provide de-identified, aggregated insights to help charities strengthen bequest giving over time.
+Where the supporter provides explicit consent, the charity is notified of a pledge and can thank and steward accordingly.
+All other outcomes are de-identified, aggregated in reporting to help charities strengthen their bequest programmes over time.

 Who the Platform is for